 It can take time to complete a thorough investigation to gather evidence proving negligence for an accident claim.
 Your time to sue another party for damages is limited by the California Statute of Limitations.
 Most personal injury lawsuits must be filed within two years of the injury date, but some deadlines could be shorter.

-Do not delay in seeking legal advice about an injury claim, our experienced attorneys at Mission Personal Injury Lawyers, P.C. can help you with your case.
-Contact our San Diego law office at (619) 777-5555 to schedule a free consultation.
+Do not delay in seeking legal advice about an injury claim, our experienced car accident attorney at Mission Personal Injury Lawyers can help you with your case.
+Contact our law office at (619) 777-5555 to schedule a free consultation.